LaPD solutions is committed to safeguarding your privacy.

 When do we collect information?

-We collect information from you when you send us an email to contact us.
-When you email us, we will have any other information you agree to share with us in the said email or other emails you send us.
+We collect information from you when you email us to contact us.
+When you email us, we will have any other information you agree to share in the email or other emails you send us.

 • Your name